 Thank you for all you do.

-I it this this is so much more complicated than I ever knew when we discovered a year ago on March 8th of last year, that in fact the Trump Tower had in fact been surveilled and that a Pfizer warrant had been issued.
+This is so much more complicated than I ever knew when we discovered a year ago on March 8th of last year that, in fact, the Trump Tower had in fact been surveilled and that a FISA warrant had been issued.

-Everything that we have learned in this year now points to everything that I was saying yesterday and last night on TV about a a very powerful deep state high echelon operators that thought they knew better than the American people and the deeds they were involved in clearly were meant to prevent Donald Trump from getting elected to help Hillary Clinton to allow her to continue in the race and by whatever means necessary destroy.
+Everything that we have learned in this year now points to everything that I was saying yesterday and last night on TV about a very powerful, deep state, high echelon operators that thought they knew better than the American people, and the deeds they were involved in clearly were meant to prevent Donald Trump from getting elected, to help Hillary Clinton,

-It's that sick, it's that criminal, it is that you know, it's everything you think cannot happen in America.
+It is that, you know, it's everything you think cannot happen in America.

 Everything we learned about Hillary's crimes, everything we learned about the cover-up, everything we learned about her fixing a primary, trying to fix a general election with Russian lies that she paid for, you know, all leading to the supporters in the deep state allowing a FISA warrant that is phony with Russian lies to be used and presented before a FISA judge to get a warrant on an opposition party candidate.